joaosabino98/Energy-Management-for-Smart-Homes/README.md

 ### Refactoring options:
-1. Scheduler process receives communications: schedule_execution, finish_execution
+1. ScheduleManager process receives communications: schedule_execution, finish_execution
  - more flexible and efficient

-2. Scheduler keeps checking for database changes
+2. ScheduleManager keeps checking for database changes
  - start/finish_execution_job are no longer needed
  - new executions prompt schedule_execution
  - old executions are finished if time is exceeded